pocc/tshark.dev/content/edit/reordercap.md

         10 frames, 0 out of order
         Not writing output file because input file is already in order.

-* Reordering file of the same name with pipe
+* To reorder a file in place, use a temp file

     ```bash
-    # Using a pipe
-    bash-5.0$ mkfifo myfifo
-    bash-5.0$ reordercap out-of-order.pcap myfifo & tshark -r myfifo -w out-of-order.pcap

     # Using a temp file
     bash-5.0$ reordercap out-of-order.pcap temp
     bash-5.0$ mv temp out-of-order.pcap